Skip to main content

 5. onAccessGranted callback fires + paywall:hidden event emitted

-If the reader doesn't have enough credits, the overlay shows a "Top up" button that takes them to the credits purchase page.
+If the reader doesn't have enough credits, the panel shows a "Top up" button that takes them to the credits purchase page.

 Markup requirements